 Szostak’s group built on all these successes to attempt to create more life-like protocells.
 Specifically, they allowed fatty acids to interact with mineral surfaces (discussed above) and showed that this improves the efficiency of vesicle formation.

 But vesicles constructed from fatty acid substrates have marginal long-term stability.
 Another show stopper is that even small amounts of salts (ionic substances) completely inhibit vesicle formation, a point completely avoided by Dr. Szostak.
 What’s more, the consensus opinion is that primordial oceans would have had a higher salinity than those existing today.
-What is more, real cell membranes are not symmetrically arranged but are assymetric, providing much greater compexity than anything utlised by Szostak’s team.
-See here for a commentray on membrane biochemistry.
+What is more, real cell membranes are not symmetrically arranged but are asymmetric, providing much greater complexity than anything utilised by Szostak’s team.
+See here for a commentary on membrane biochemistry.
 Yet again, without the maintenance of exacting conditions of pH, temperature, salinity, etc, these vesicles would fall apart.
 Indeed, no method has been demonstrated that can maintain stable, long-lasting vesicles.
 Such stability is a necessary pre-condition to the creation of artificial life.

 Szostak’s team has explored ways to get vesicles to grow and divide like real cells.
 By the addition of fresh fatty acids to the medium and studying their behaviour, his team has developed a deeper understanding of how this process works.